Complementary therapies for labour and birth study: a randomised controlled trial of antenatal integrative medicine for pain management in labour.

 Siterman S, Eltes F, Wolfson V, Lederman H, Bartoov B., Andrologia.
 2000 Jan;32(1):31-9.
 Source: Institute of Chinese Medicine, Tel Aviv, Israel.
 CONCLUSIONS: Acupuncture may be a useful, non-traumatic treatment for males with very poor sperm density, especially those with a history of genital tract inflammation.

-Published on January 1, 2000
+Published on Jan 1, 2000

 Effect of Acupressure, Acupuncture and Moxibustion in Women With Pregnancy-Related Anxiety and Previous Depression: A Preliminary Study

 Suzuki S, Tobe C. Effect of Acupressure, Acupuncture and Moxibustion in Women With Pregnancy-Related Anxiety and Previous Depression: A Preliminary Study.
 J Clin Med Res.
 2017 Jun;9(6):525-527.
-METHODS AND RESULTS: Between 2014 and 2016, there were 48 women with pregnancy-related anxiety and previous depression who had delivery at ≥ 22 weeks' gestation in our institute.
+METHODS AND RESULTS: Between 2014 and 2016, there were 48 women with pregnancy-related anxiety and previous depression who had delivery at '22 weeks' gestation in our institute.
 Of these, oriental treatments were performed in eight and two women (totally 10, 21%) during pregnancy and postpartum, respectively.
 One of the 10 (10%) who received oriental treatments admitted depressive symptoms during pregnancy or postpartum, while 18 of the rest 38 who did not receive oriental treatments admitted depressive symptoms (47%, P = 0.065).
 CONCLUSION: The oriental treatments may be useful for pregnant women who need perinatal mental health care.

-Published on July 9, 2017
+Published on Jul 9, 2017